 Amazing Places, Amazing People

 Amazing Places deserve to be explored by Amazing People.
 We want to see and read all about your visit to Old Baldy.
 We’ll post your photos and stories here!
+Connect with us

 Now you can keep a record of the Amazing Places you have visited.
 Download our handy Amazing Places Frontenac Arch Biosphere Checklist

 Explore the amazing place with help from local businesses.

 How to get to Old Baldy

 Paddling: It is suggested that you purchase a good map of Charleston Lake and bring a compass and GPS.
 The lake is large and there are more than 100 islands and 100 miles of coastline.
 The Cataraqui Region Conservation Authority maintains a boat ramp in Charleston village (map) on Water St. Put your boat in the water and paddle southeast to the site.
 As you come around the bend, the towering face will be on your left.

 ***Please be respectful of the site and, if falcons are present, take care to avoid disturbing them.***